Employee Drug Screening: State-by-State Guide & Requirements [+ Free Templates]

 Be careful that information about drug test results isn’t shared inappropriately with individuals in your organization or others who have no right to know, such as the employee’s spouse, parents, or co-workers.

-If you do any contracting for the federal government, be aware of the Drug Free Workplace Act.
-It has specific requirements for each of the items listed above, including requiring a written policy, training employees on creating a drug-free workplace, drug test notification, and penalties for noncompliance.
+If you do any contracting for the federal government, be aware of the Drug-Free Workplace Act.
+It has specific requirements for each item listed above, including requiring a written policy, training employees on creating a drug-free workplace, drug test notification, and penalties for noncompliance.
 It applies to any business doing work for the government.

 When to Drug Screen

-Some states mandate the conditions under which a drug test can be done, so be sure to learn the rules of your state before conducting a drug test.
-Here are the most common situations that may be appropriate based on your business location:
+Some states mandate the conditions under which a drug test can be done, so be sure to learn your state’s rules before conducting a drug test.
+Here are the most common situations that may be appropriate based on your business location.

 If you choose to run a drug test but don’t do it right, you may have upset employees or legal problems.
 If you don’t drug test employees and someone gets hurt by an intoxicated employee, you’re liable as well.
 Below are some of the risks of drug screening vs not drug screening.